01

 Our Mission

 CurioCraft connects middle and high school classrooms across San Joaquin County to real-world research challenges.
 We do not run fake science projects.
 Every topic we use is a genuine problem that engineers, scientists, and community leaders are actively working to solve.
-We make it accessible to any student with curiosity and two weeks of class time.

 Why San Joaquin County?

 San Joaquin County is home to some of the most creative and resilient young people in California.
-Our students are sharp, resourceful, and capable of extraordinary thinking.
 CurioCraft exists to give them a stage to prove it to their teachers, their families, and themselves.
+What Makes Us Different: CurioCraft is not a gifted program.
+It is for every student who has ever looked at a problem and thought — why has nobody fixed that yet?

 Sign Up

 Something went wrong.
-Please email us at curiocraftcorp@gmail.com
+Please email curiocraftcorp@gmail.com

 Location